-- 3.30 In accordance with footnote 12 of paragraph 47 of the NPPF, the sites that were identified as developable were those considered to be: - In a suitable location for housing development; - With a reasonable prospect that the site is available; and; - Viably developed at the point envisaged - 3.31 In total 70 sites were identified as developable.
-A list of the identified developable sites is provided at appendix 6 along with their development capacity and a trajectory of timescales for delivery is calculated as explained in the methodology section.
-In addition to the developable sites the housing land supply for years 6-10 and 11-13 also contains the remaining completions from the deliverable sites which due to expected build out rates will not finish being completed until years 6-10.
+- 3.29 Please see paragraph 2.34 for the definition of 'developable sites'. - 3.30 In total 131 sites were identified as developable.
+A list of the identified developable sites is provided at Appendix 6 along with their development capacity and a trajectory of timescales for delivery is calculated as explained in the methodology section.
+In addition to the developable sites the housing land supply for years 6-10 and 11-15 also contains the remaining completions from the deliverable sites which due to expected build out rates will not finish being completed until years 6-10.

-- 3.32 Likewise some of the sites identified as developable and forming the housing land supply for years 6-10 and 11-13 will not fully complete in the plan period when the appropriate expectation of build out rates is taken in to account.
-This supply is therefore identified as surplus to plan. - 3.33 The following table provides a summary of the total likely net supply of homes from developable sites for years 6-10 and 11-13 and those that are surplus to plan.
+- 3.31 Likewise some of the sites identified as developable and forming the housing land supply for years 6-10 and 11-15 will not fully complete by year 15 when the appropriate expectation of build out rates is taken in to account.
+This supply is therefore identified as surplus to Land Supply. - 3.32 The following table provides a summary of the total likely net supply of homes from developable sites for years 6-10 and 11-15 and those that are surplus to the Land Supply.

 Developable Housing Land Supply Dwellings (Net)

-Developable Sites Years 6-10 1371
+Developable Sites Years 6-10 1876

-Deliverable Sites Surplus Years 6-10 365
+Developable Sites Years 11-15 2364

-Developable Sites Years 11-13 2237
+Developable Sites Surplus to Land 1902

-Developable Sites Surplus to Plan 1714
+Supply

-Total 5687
+Total 6142

-Table 8: Developable Housing Land Supply Years 6-10 and 11-13
+Table 8: Developable Housing Land Supply Years 6-10 and 11-15